 NB The Localism Act 2011 placed a general obligation to “promote and maintain high standards of conduct by members and co-opted members of the authority “

 Councillors can have ‘blurred identities, you may have a social media account where you comment both as a councillor and as an individual.
 Ensure it is clear when you are posting in a private capacity or as a councillor.
 Such blurred identities might for example have implications where your views are taken as those of your organisation or political party, rather than your personal opinion.
-There is the need to get social media accounts/ profiles clear, to be confident as to what you can and can’t say while you are representing the Parish Council.
+There is the need to get social media accounts/ profiles clear, to be confident as to what you can and cannot say while you are representing the Parish Council.
 How you use your online identity will also determine how online content will be treated in respect of the Members’ Code of Conduct.
 Councillors may be communicating politically.

 There is a difference between communicating on behalf of the council, for example blogging as a councillor or as a private citizen and the former will be held to a higher standard than the latter.